jaythad13/Mathematikezettelkasten/Algebraic Geometry --- math-176/notes/Pell's equations.md

 ### Rational solutions

-$x^{2} - d y^{2} = 1$ actually looks a lot like the [[Algebraic Geometry --- math-176/notes/Diophantine equations#_definition _ homogenous polynomial|reductions of homogenous polynomials]] we've seen.
+$x^{2} - d y^{2} = 1$ actually looks a lot like the [[Algebraic Geometry --- math-176/notes/Some more Diophantine equations#_definition _ homogenous polynomial|reductions of homogenous polynomials]] we've seen.
 It's clear that we can get infinitely many rational solutions by the same rational line method we used to solve [[Algebraic Geometry --- math-176/notes/Pythagorean triples and conic sections#_theorem _ the general solution of a quadratic equation|conic sections]] in general.
 On the other hand, it's clear that not all $d$ give us infinitely many solutions —

 ##### _proposition:_ negative $d$ has finitely many solutions